carbon-language/carbon-lang/docs/design/generics/facet-type-types.md

     and `!=` in terms of `<=>`, or `++`, `--`, `+`, `-`, and `-=` from `+=`).
     Possibly the "one or few functions" won't even be part of the interface.
     -   [Example: Defining an impl for use by other types](#example-defining-an-impl-for-use-by-other-types)
--   Define an interface implementation algorithmically -- possibly via a function returning an impl, or by defining an [adapting type](https://github.com/josh11b/carbon-lang/blob/generics-docs/docs/design/generics/terminology.md#adapting-a-type) that implements that interface.
+-   Define an interface implementation algorithmically -- possibly by way of a function returning an impl, or by defining an [adapting type](https://github.com/josh11b/carbon-lang/blob/generics-docs/docs/design/generics/terminology.md#adapting-a-type) that implements that interface.
 This could be a solution to the previous